 When flying from North America, the most affordable and convenient mainland-Spain flight destination is Madrid.
 From there, it’s only a three-hour flight to the north airport on the island of Tenerife.
 This is in the city of Santa Cruz de Tenerife.
 It’s a ten-minute taxi ride from the airport to San Cristóbal de La Laguna, where we recommend you spend the night.
 Next morning, you’ll return to the airport and fly to the island of La Gomera, where our group will convene.

-On La Gomera, as well as the other two islands on our itinerary, we’ll each drive our own rental cars—in caravan—to/from the trailheads.
+On La Gomera, we’ll each drive our own rental cars—in caravan—to/from the trailheads.
 When planning the trip, we eliminated overly-long drives as best we could.
 Substantial driving, however, is necessary to stay in optimal locations, hike the most compelling trails, and witness the most impressive scenery.
 Driving in the Canaries poses no more risk or diffculty than does driving in North America.
 But it’s essential that you or your partner be confident and capable at the wheel of a manual-shift car, on sinuous mountain roads.

 When travelling between the Canary Islands, you have a choice of flying or catching a ferry.
 We’re urging everyone in our group to fly.
 While the airline and ferry are comparable in cost, flying is easier and more efficient.
 If you compare time in the air vs. time on the sea, flying is much quicker.
 And flying eliminates any concern about sea sickness.
 Binter Airlines, the local, inter-island carrier, has consistently provided us with excellent service.